THE JOSÉ CARBÓ TRIO

 The Trio first appeared together at Canberra’s 2015 Voices in the Forest, after which Carbó invited the guitarists to collaborate on classical works long close to his heart that, for the most part, had never been heard with a guitar

 During their 2018 Australian Tour, the Trio completed a successful fundraising campaign, and are currently in the process of recording their debut album.
+In 2019 the Trio performed at Art Song Canberra and have been regularly recording and working on their debut album.
 Stay connected to José's social media for regular updates about the recording to be released in 2020.

 For upcoming tour dates click here.